kris71990/about-me/README.md

 # about-me
 CF201 - week one project

-So far, this is a short quiz asking questions about what I like and don't like to eat.
-It records user answers, compares them to mine, and creates a final tally of the results.
+This is a short biographical quiz asking questions about me.
+It accepts answers to questions and compares them to the correct answer displaying appropriate alert messages.
+After all questions have been asked the page renders the user's answers and the correct answers, and calculates the score that the user got.

+It also displays my educational history and a list of my favorite cities.